 ‘The past is a foreign country: they do things differently there.’ — L.P.
 Hartley

 The opening line of L.P.
 Hartley’s The Go-Between has become proverbial.
 Most of us hold a degree of fascination with some aspect of the past, not least because the people who lived there are at once familiar to us, and unfamiliar.
 While nothing is easier than slipping into the comfortable assumption that people from the past thought and felt just as we do today, as historian Robert Darnton pointed out, the job of a good historian is to show us ‘not merely what people thought but how they thought — how they construed the world, invested it with meaning, and infused it with emotion.’
-This is the essence of cultural history which I endeavour to bring to every project.
+This is the essence of the cultural history practice which I endeavour to bring to every project.

 I hold an official degree of fascination with the past, in the form of PhD in Cultural History from La Trobe University (2005).
 I bring a broad historical knowledge, strong research and writing skills, and a capacity for critical reflection, to any history project.

-My research often trespasses fields I studied in my undergraduate degree (B.App.Sc 1stHons, Charles Sturt University) — namely Aboriginal Studies, Australian Archaeology, Anthropology, and Ecology.
+My research often trespasses into fields I studied in my undergraduate degree (B.App.Sc 1stHons, Charles Sturt University) — namely Aboriginal Studies, Australian Archaeology, Anthropology, and Ecology.
 I like for my writing to be as interdisciplinary as possible.

 These days I am also a full professional member of the Professional Historians Association (Victoria), and subscribe to their standards and code of ethics.
 I currently have a solid Level 2 range of experience.

 I also have had the occasional stint teaching at La Trobe University, including running the workshops for Introduction to Aboriginal Australia in 2017, and tutoring in Colonial Australia, Australian Heritage Sites and Landscapes and even American History.